 - After half an hour, turn the potatoes with a spatula and leave in the oven for another 15 minutes.

 And here is the second recipe I promised you.
 How to make bubble and squeak, in the event that you have any cabbage wrapped in bacon left over.

 For those of you who don't know, bubble and squeak is really just a fry-up of leftover cabbage and potatoes.
 It gets its name from the squeaking sound that the cabbage makes when frying.

 To make bubble and squeak you will need approximately the same quantity of cooked leftover cabbage and cooked leftover potatoes.
 If I know I am going to be making this dish, I always cook extra roast potatoes and use those, but you can use leftover mashed potatoes instead.

-- Cut the leftover cabbage and bacon and potatoes into approximately 1″ pieces.
+- Cut the leftover cabbage, bacon and potatoes into approximately 1" pieces and mix them together.

 - Heat 2 tablespoons sunflower/canola oil in a large frying pan.
-Spread the cabbage and potato mixture into an even layer in the frying pan and leave over a low to medium heat until the mixture starts to brown on the bottom.
-T.his should take about 5 minutes
+Spread the cabbage and potato mixture into an even layer in the frying pan and leave it over a low to medium heat until the mixture starts to brown on the bottom.
+This should take about 5 minutes

 - Stir it around to turn it over and leave for a further few minutes until nicely browned all over.
 You may need to stir it around a few times.

 I like to serve bubble and squeak with my favourite sausages for a quick and easy mid-week supper.